 Dilla then went on to create with the Soulquarians a neo soul and alternative hip hop-informed musical collective.
 The collective, formed during the late 1990s, continued into the early 2000s, and produced several well-received albums.
 Prior to its formation, members Common, Talib Kweli, Mos Def, and Q-Tip were members of the Native Tongues Posse.

-His friend and fellow producer Ahmir “Questlove” Thompson of hip hop band The Roots worked with him on several of the collective’s projects.
+His friend and fellow producer Ahmir “Questlove” Thompson of hip hop band The Roots saw something different in his style and daughter him out to work with him on several of the collective’s projects.
 In an interview for Spin magazine, Common discussed the team’s production of those albums, stating “It was one of those time period that you don’t even realize when you’re going through it that it’s powerful”.

 Erykah Badu on the song “Didn’t Cha Know“: “I went to Detroit to work with this cat that I heard a few tracks from that drove me crazy.
 Common took me over there, we went down to the basement, Common left and Dilla and I sat and talked.
 He had records wall-to-wall like it was a public library and he goes, ‘OK, I want you to look for a record.’
 I’m leaking through these organized, tightly packed crates, and I just pulled out one record and the artist was Tarika Blue.
 I liked that name.
 I put on the first track (‘Dreamflower’) and I fell in love with the song and I kept playing it over and over again and I said, ‘I want this.’
 He showed me how to loop a small part of the bassline, he was very generous in teaching you and letting you be hands on.
 Then I left the room and when I came back he had looped some drums to a small sample of the song and I started to write to it.
 I came up with the Ooooh, heeeey melody.
 I wrote for a few days and then the song came to be.
 My songs sound different from everyone else’s Dilla songs.
 The sound is a little bit more bass heavy and the frequencies are definitely different than most of the songs he does, because it’s his world.
 But when he allowed me to come into his world, it became another kind of world.
 I think he allowed everybody that kind of space and that kind of freedom because he was so super creative that he would go onto something else while we learned the first part.”